andics/universal_learning/training_gradient_evaluator_single_loss/README.md

 3. **Trains one example at a time**: For each selected example:
    - Resets the model to original pretrained weights
-   - Trains only on that single example until it gets it correct
+   - Trains only on that single example until loss ≤ epsilon (default: 1e-6)
-   - **Sums all losses** during training until the example becomes correct
+   - **Counts SGD steps** until loss reaches epsilon threshold
-   - Records the total accumulated loss
+   - Records the total number of steps and final loss
+   - **Logs each SGD step** with loss value to individual CSV files
    - Moves to the next example

-4. **Stores results**: Creates a CSV file with:
+4. **Stores results**: Creates multiple output files:
-   - Example index
-   - Image path
-   - Total loss accumulated until correct (-1 if never got correct)
-   - Universal difficulty ranking (absolute position in difficulty order)
+   - **Main results CSV** with: example index, image path, total steps to epsilon, final loss, universal difficulty ranking
+   - **Individual step logs** (in `step_logs/` directory): CSV files for each example containing step-by-step loss values
+   - **Summary JSON**: Overall statistics and results

 5. **Creates visualization**: Plots with:
-   - X-axis: Total loss to get correct
+   - X-axis: Total SGD steps to reach epsilon
    - Y-axis: Universal difficulty ranking (1=easiest)
-   - Shows relationship between cumulative training loss and universal difficulty
+   - Shows relationship between convergence speed and universal difficulty

 ## Usage